bernd289/pds/README.md

-Changes in this Fork of https://github.com/bluesky-social/pds
+Changes in this fork of https://github.com/bluesky-social/pds
-- always the newest PDS and other Deps
+- always the newest PDS and other deps
 - newer Node version
 - few other little things